gabekole/FlappyBird/README.md

 ## Lessons Learned

-Fast prototyping and a short turnaround time is extremely helpful to since it allows for more frequent testing of changes.
+- Fast prototyping and a short turnaround time is extremely helpful to since it allows for more frequent testing of changes.
-Webpack's [Dev Server](https://webpack.js.org/configuration/dev-server/) is an extremely helpful tool as it supports hot reloading which reduces build times.
+- Webpack's [Dev Server](https://webpack.js.org/configuration/dev-server/) is very helpful since it supports hot reloading which reduces build times.